-To set up the USB device, use the following procedure:
+To set up the storage device, use the following procedure:

-1. Download the prebuilt ACS image for SystemReady ES certification or prebuilt ACS image for SystemReady SR certification to a local directory on Linux.
+1. Download the prebuilt SystemReady band live image to a local directory on Linux.

-The pre-built ACS image for SystemReady ES/SR certification is available on GitHub at the following location:
+The pre-built ACS image for SystemReady band compliance is available on GitHub at the following location: